matteoxpo/T14D23/README.md

 Ok, let's also add a program for clearing data from the file within the specified interval in the "DD.MM.YYYY DD.MM.YYYY" format with a corresponding reduction of its size.
 It must be placed in src/clear_state.c.
 For debugging, create an input of the path to the file.
 Still not uploading the entire file into the RAM.
 We don't want to totally break down these terminals.
 Or do we?

 ***== Quest 3 received.
 Create an src/clear_state.c program that clears data for a specific time interval in the file with a corresponding reduction of its size.
-When launched, the program should receive the path to the file and the time interval in the "DD.MM.YYYY DD.MM.YYYY" format.
+When launched, the program should receive the path to the file and the time interval in the "DD.MM.YYYY DD.MM.YYYY" format, both dates inclusive.
 If the input file is empty or any error occurred, output n/a.
 Build the project using the Makefile.
 Stage name: clear_state.
 Executable file name: Quest_3. ==***

 | Input | Output |
 | ----- | ----- |